The importance of the photoselective properties of plastic films used in greenhouses

 These plastics with photoselective properties generally have pearlescent pigments that are ideal to reflect and bounce off the infrared rays of sunlight, while they also help improve PAR light transmission, both essential for plant growth in greenhouses.
 Also, these plastic films have special formulas capable of lowering the internal temperature of the structures, even to about 44.06 oF, compared to other greenhouses that are covered with more standard plastics.

 With these photoselective properties, these covers have exceptional advantages over others, so growers can forget about having to whitewash their plastics with mixtures of lime, white paint or other special pigments that only result in loss of PAR light transmission, which compromises the deep parts of the crops and causes a significant decrease in productivity.
 They are by far a non-chemical alternative to regulating plant growth.
+In this regard, one of the SecondSky™ experts explains the following:

 The photoselective properties of plastics guarantee less stress for the plants and an increasingly balanced cultivation, as many of them are only activated during the day, basically between 11 am and 4 pm when the transmission of infrared rays is at its peak.
 In the evening, or during cloudy and extremely cold days, these films work as regular plastic covers that allow a greater entry of light, so producers can establish a balance between the temperature variations that take place from day to night.